Sky Tonight

 Where is NGC2473 right now?

 NGC2473 is located in the constellation Lynx.
-At the current time, it is above the horizon at an altitude of 6 degrees toward the northwest from your location, with an apparent magnitude of .
+It is currently above the horizon at an altitude of 22° toward the north-east, with an apparent magnitude of .

 TimeElevation